Last Updated: Nov 20, 2018

 So considering 4K benchmarks for your prospective parts-list can be a decent gauge as to how they'll stack up in VR, but as mentioned remember to give your parts a nice head-start as VR is more forgiving than 4K.
 Let's get into the specific sample builds for different budgets to help you plan the ultimate vr rig for your budget.
 Note that the following builds are general guidelines and you should tweak them for your particular budget and requirements.

-You could get away with a lower GPU and CPU and be able to play the VR experiences of today without too many slowdowns/lag/quality issues, but there’s far less guarantees in doing so and so I can’t personally recommend anything less than the 1060 and Ryzen 5 included below.
+You could get away with a lower GPU and CPU and be able to play the VR experiences of today without too many slowdowns/lag/quality issues, but there’s far less guarantees in doing so and so I can’t personally recommend anything less than the 1060 paired with a Ryzen 5/Core i5 included below.

 However, in the future VR may start to utilize SLI a lot more than the games of today do.
-We’ll have to wait and see, but if you’re getting a 1070 or higher card which supports SLI like the upcoming builds below, you may as well prepare for SLI though.
+We’ll have to wait and see, but if you’re getting a GTX 1070 or higher card which supports SLI like the upcoming builds below, you may as well prepare for SLI just in case.

 While the previous build example shows how to cover the recommended specs for the HTC Vive and Oculus Rift to build a rig that’s “good enough” for the VR of today (and perhaps over the short-term future depending on how VR develops), there’s no guarantee it’ll provide a quality VR experience in every game.